Several dead in shooting at Jehovah's Witness church in Hamburg | Law-Order

 Several people were seriously injured, police said, declining to say how many died.
 The Bild newspaper reported that seven people were dead and eight others injured in the shooting at the Kingdom Hall of Jehovah's Witness in a northern district of Hamburg.

 Several people were killed in a shooting at a Jehovah's Witness church in the northern German city of Hamburg on Thursday, with the motive for the attack unclear, police said.
-There were no indications that a perpetrator was on the run, a police spokesperson said, though it was not immediately clear if the shooter was among the dead.
+A perpetrator may be among the dead, police said.
 Several people were seriously injured, police said, declining to say how many died.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)